 “He has a natural musical instinct; he is a passionate musician with a lively imagination and an inquisitive mind which radiates through his conducting.”

 In 2016 Pitkänen made his debut as opera conductor in a production of Busonis ”Arlecchino” with Opera Studio Würzburg.
-He made his debut in Switzerland with Symphony Orchestra Biel Solothurn – with a program with works by Grieg, Sibelius, Nielsen and Atterberg.
-He was also selected to Gstaad Conducting Academy where he studied with Neeme Järvi and Johannes Schlaefli, and performed concerts with Gstaad Festival Orchestra in Menuhin Festival.
+He made his debut in Switzerland with Sinfonieorchester Biel-Solothurn – with a program with works by Grieg, Sibelius, Nielsen and Atterberg.
+He was also selected to Gstaad Conducting Academy where he studied with Neeme Järvi and Johannes Schlaefli, performing concerts with Gstaad Festival Orchestra in Menuhin Festival.

 He has appeared as guest conductor of the Slovak Chamber Orchestra, Südwestdeutsche Philharmonie Konstanz among others.
-His future engagements include re-invitations to work with Basler Festival Orchestra, Sinfonieorchester Biel-Solothurn and Kammerorchester Basel.
+His future engagements include re-invitations to work with Basler Festival Orchester, Sinfonieorchester Biel-Solothurn and Kammerorchester Basel.